-Now, these two colleagues are people that I admire and respect; why would they say things that do not align with my view of the universe?
+Now, these two colleagues are people I admire and respect; why would they say things not aligned with my view of the universe?

-The second bashing was a proclamation that there are not any best practices; there are only better practices.
-The logic reflects the spirit of continuous improvement and how anything that is best today will no longer be best tomorrow.
+The second bashing was a proclamation there are not any best practices; there are only better practices.
+The logic reflects the spirit of continuous improvement and how anything classified as the best today will no longer be best tomorrow.
 Those things we call best practices are just better than most.